udelcodes/udelcodes.github.io/cyber3/SQL.md

 The secret message that you uncovered has a name in it, **John Smith**.
 We believe that is the boss of the L33k3rs, therefore his information must be held in the database.

-Try inputing his name in the database and see what appears.
+Try inputing his name in the database and see what appears, Alice and Bob have already figured out the username and password to enter the database.

+- **Username: `admin` Password: `admin`

 <a href="http://167.172.231.203:3000" target="_blank">L33k3r Database</a>